College Resources

 Further Information can be found on (SMSU Policy A-034).

-All courses are graded according to the SMSU systems which can be found in the Student Handbook.
+All courses are graded according to the SMSU system, as outlined in the Student Handbook.

 The first system is the A, B, C, D, and F system: